-To address this research question, in this work, we present the Quantum Virtual Machine (QVM), a system for scalable and reliable execution of quantum circuits on small and noisy QPUs by fully leveraging GV.
+To address this research question, we introduce the Quantum Gate Virtualization Machine (QVM), a system for scalable and reliable execution of quantum circuits on small and noisy QPUs by fully leveraging GV.
+QVM therefore simulates a larger, noise-mitigated QPU, which internally comprises multiple smaller, noisy QPUs.
 We make the following key contributions:

 - To enable the general and programmable application of GV, and as the basis of our work, we present the virtual circuit IR (VC-IR).
-The VC-IR extends the quantum circuit abstraction, manages virtual gates, decompositions into several smaller circuit fragments, and data structures to efficiently analyze and apply GV (§ 4.2). - To enable automatic and efficient GV that optimizes a circuit with as little post-processing as possible, we introduce the OVM Compiler, an extensible pipeline for converting large quantum circuits into optimized virtual circuits (§ 4).
+The VC-IR extends the quantum circuit abstraction, manages virtual gates, decompositions into several smaller circuit fragments, and data structures to efficiently analyze and apply GV (§ 4.2). - To enable automatic and efficient GV that optimizes a circuit with as little post-processing as possible, we introduce the QVM Compiler, an extensible pipeline for converting large quantum circuits into optimized virtual circuits (§ 4).
 The compiler enables multiple optimization passes that apply GVs based on the VC-IR.
 We present three generic optimization passes for efficient gate virtualization on arbitrary quantum circuits.
-(1) The circuit cutter (§ 4.3) decomposes a circuit into several smaller fragments to run on smaller QPUs, (2) the dependency reducer (§ 4.4) reduces the dependencies within a circuit to reduce error propagation and the number of SWAP gates, and (3) the qubit reuser (\S 4.5) applies a qubit reuse technique to reduce the width of circuit fragments, enabling a trade-off between GV's overhead and circuit depth. - To enable as many GVs as possible to benefit from its opportunities, we present the QVM Runtime, a scalable system that can run a virtual circuit (VC) on a set of QPUs and classical nodes (§ 5).
+(1) The circuit cutter (§ 4.3) decomposes a circuit into several smaller fragments to run on smaller QPUs, (2) the dependency reducer (§ 4.4) reduces the dependencies within a circuit to reduce error propagation and the number of SWAP gates, and (3) the qubit reuser (§ 4.5) applies a qubit reuse technique to enable a trade-off between overhead and circuit depth. - To enable as many GVs as possible to benefit from its opportunities, we present the QVM Runtime, a scalable system that can run a virtual circuit (VC) on a set of QPUs and classical nodes (§ 5).
 The runtime uses the core component of a virtualizer (§ 5.2) that instantiates fragments of the VC and computes the result of the VC using highly parallel post-processing.
-The quantum circuits are executed in a scalable manner on a distributed set of QPUs using QVM's QPU manager (§ 5.3).
+The quantum circuits are executed scalably on QPUs using QVM's QPU manager (§ 5.3).